 - Price, Stock, etc.

-For products that have more than one set of variations, you must map multiple attributes and values in the CSV.
-For each variation, define the attribute name, value, and other relevant data.
-For example, if a T-shirt is available in different colors and sizes, map the multiple attributes corresponding to the CSV.
+For products with multiple sets of variations, you need to map several attributes and their values in the CSV(import file).
+Each variation should include the attribute name, value, and any other required data.
+For example, if a T-shirt comes in different colors and sizes, map both attributes (Color and Size) in the import file to create the variations accurately.

 - Parent Product SKU: T-Shirt-001